ielab/ielab.github.io/_publications/scells-2019-refining.md

 projects: [systematic-reviews]
 ---

-*This is a pre-print version of the accepted paper.*

 ## Abstract

 In the medical domain, systematic reviews are a highly trustworthy evidence source used to inform clinical diagnosis and treatment, and governmental policy making.
 Systematic reviews must be complete in that _all relevant_ literature for the research question of the review must be synthesised in order to produce a recommendation.
 To identify the literature to screen for inclusion in systematic reviews, information specialists construct complex Boolean queries that capture the information needs defined by the research questions of the systemic review.